Get Carter: Plot

 Newcastle-born gangster Jack Carter has lived in London for years in the employ of organised crime bosses Gerald and Sid Fletcher.
-Jack is sleeping with Gerald's girlfriend Anna and plans to escape with her to South America, but he must first return to Newcastle and Gateshead to attend the funeral of his brother, Frank, who died in a purported drink-driving accident.
-His bosses warn him not to stir up trouble, as they are friendly with the Newcastle mob.
+Jack is having an affair with Gerald's girlfriend Anna and plans to escape with her to South America, but he must first return to Newcastle and Gateshead to attend the funeral of his brother, Frank, who died in a purported drink-driving accident.
+Jack's bosses warn him not to stir up trouble, as they are friendly with the Newcastle mob.
 Unsatisfied with the official explanation, Jack investigates for himself.
-At the funeral, Jack meets his teenaged niece Doreen, and Frank's evasive mistress, Margaret.
+At the funeral, Jack meets his teenage niece Doreen and Frank's evasive mistress, Margaret.

 Jack goes to Newcastle Racecourse, seeking his old acquaintance Albert Swift for information about his brother's death, but Swift evades him.
 Jack encounters another old associate, Eric Paice, who refuses to tell Jack who is employing him as a chauffeur.
-Tailing Eric leads him to the country house of crime boss Cyril Kinnear.
+Tailing Eric leads Jack to the country house of crime boss Cyril Kinnear.
 Jack confronts Kinnear but learns little from him; he also meets a glamorous drunken woman, Glenda.
 As Jack leaves, Eric warns him against damaging relations between Kinnear and the Fletchers.
-Back in town, Jack is threatened by henchmen who want him to leave town, but he fights them off, capturing and interrogating one to find out who wants him gone.
-He is told the name "Brumby".
+Back in Newcastle, Jack is threatened by henchmen who want him to leave town, but he fights them off, capturing and interrogating one to find out who wants him gone.
+He is told the name "Brumby."

 Jack knows Cliff Brumby as a businessman with controlling interests in local seaside amusement arcades.
-Visiting Brumby's house, Jack discovers the man knows nothing about him and, believing he has been set up, he leaves.
-The next morning two of Jack's London colleagues – Con McCarthy and Peter the Dutchman – arrive, sent by the Fletchers to take him back, but he escapes.
+Visiting his house, Jack discovers Brumby knows nothing about him and, believing he has been set up, he leaves.
+The next morning, two of Jack's London colleagues – Con McCarthy and Peter the Dutchman – arrive, sent by the Fletchers to take him back, but he escapes.
 Jack meets Margaret to talk about Frank, but the Fletchers' men are waiting and pursue him.
-He is rescued by Glenda, who takes him in her sports car to meet Brumby at his new restaurant development at the top of a multi-storey car park.
-Brumby identifies Kinnear as being behind Frank's death, also explaining that Kinnear is trying to take over his business.
+He is rescued by Glenda, who takes him in her Sunbeam Alpine sports car to meet Brumby at his new restaurant development at the top of a multi-storey car park.
+Brumby identifies Kinnear as being behind Frank's death, also explaining that Kinnear is trying to take over Brumby's business.
 He offers Jack £5,000 to kill the crime boss, which he refuses.